Debbie Matz: NCUA Board Member

 At the recommendation of then-Senate Majority Leader Tom Daschle, President George W. Bush nominated Matz to her first term on the NCUA board.
 Before the U.S. Senate confirmed her nomination on March 22, 2002, she served as a recess appointee.
 Matz served as an NCUA board member from January 2002, to October 2005.

 During her first term, Matz initiated a series of workshops called Partnering and Leadership Successes (PALS) to encourage credit unions to reach out to consumers in their field of membership who were underserved by federally insured depository institutions or who relied upon non-traditional lenders to meet their cash needs.

 Matz also helped restructure NCUA's operations to create the Office of Small Credit Union Initiatives.
 This specialized office, which provides free consulting, training, and grants, is intended to helping small, low-income credit unions.

 Matz cast the lone vote against a final rule to modify the regulations governing corporate credit unions in 2002.
 Matz raised concerns about the rule's inadequate risk concentration limits and the overly broad and permissive investment authority.

-As the global financial crisis took hold in 2008, five corporate credit unions that had purchased high concentrations of faulty mortgage-backed securities faltered and were ultimately liquidated by NCUA.
+During the 2008 financial crisis, five corporate credit unions that had purchased high concentrations of faulty mortgage-backed securities faltered and were ultimately liquidated by NCUA.
 In one of her early acts as NCUA chairman, Matz developed revised rules to strengthen the governance and operations of corporate credit unions.